Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 ### Examples

-Issued certificates will have a _commonName_ field which will contain the content of the _userPrincipalName_ AD attribute of the mapped AD object.
+Issued certificates will have a _commonName_ field which will contain the content of the _userPrincipalName_ Active Directoy attribute of the mapped object.
 Furthermore, the _emailAddress_ field will be populated with the content of the _mail_ AD attribute.
 Should the _userPrincipalName_ AD attribute not be populated in AD, the request will get denied.
 Should the _mail_ AD attribute not be populated in AD, the certificate will get issued but not include an _emailAddress_ field.

 ```xml
 <DirectoryServicesMapping />